nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Software_Componentization.md

 About the dependency, please refer [Complex Dependency](../build_system/Dependency.md) chapter for details.

-For multiple components belonging to one middleware set, please use `menu` to gather them together, like
+For multiple components belonging to one middleware set, `menu` is used to gather them together, like

 ```
 menu "freertos-kernel(FreeRTOSConfig.h)"